Special Education and Student Services Department

 The Ottawa Catholic School Board is committed to providing appropriate accommodations to the point of undue hardship in the form of special education programs and services, including classroom based accommodations, to all students with demonstrable learning based needs, consistent with its obligations under the Education Act and in full compliance with the Ontario Human Rights Code.

 Our Board actively promotes inclusion programming, where students with special needs fully participate in the life of the school community.
 Wherever possible, students are educated in regular classrooms with age-appropriate peers.
-However, for those children whose complexity of needs exceeds these resources, a specialized placement may be necessary.
-Therefore, a full range of placements and services are made available to students.
+For those children whose complexity of needs exceeds these resources, a specialized placement may be necessary.
+A full range of placements and services are made available to our students.

 Special Education Report

 The Special Education Report covers all programs and services offered by the Ottawa Catholic School Board.
 The contents of the Special Education Report complies with the appropriate Ministry of Education’s standards, Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code, the Education Act, and all other relevant regulations.

 The Special Education Report been divided into three accessible sections, as follows:

 - Chapter 2: Identification, Placement, and Review Committee (IPRC) Process

 - Chapter 3: Special Education Placements Provided by the Board

 - Chapter 4: Individual Education Plans (IEP)

 - Chapter 7: Transportation for Students with Special Education Needs